 - Questions & Answers

-As the second-highest focus of local SEO experts, your Google Business Profile listing is most effective when thoroughly filled out.
+As the second-highest focus of local SEO experts, your GBP listing is most effective when thoroughly filled out.

 Choose the Best Categories for Your Business

-After covering the basics, there’s nothing as impactful as categories on your GBP rank.
+After covering the basics, there’s nothing as impactful as categories on your local search rank rank.
 In fact, a recent poll of experts shows that the primary GBP category is the most important ranking factor and additional GBP categories are in the top five.

 Follow these tips when choosing categories for your business: